 Brew a thermos full of decaffeinated herbal tea or a warm beverage of your choice (e.g. hot cocoa, apple cider).
 If you have access to herbs in your outdoor space, head out with a collection container and forage for tea-making ingredients together.
 Foraging for cooking ingredients is a super way to help kids learn how to identify plants and herbs and connect with the flora that grows in your area.
 Use an app like PlantNet

 to help identify the plants as you forage.
 Use a mortar and pestle (or hands) to mash up the leaves, then place in a tea infuser and steep in warm water.
 If you do not have a tea infuser, strain the liquid after steeping to remove leaves.
 Some of our favorite ingredients for making tea include:

 - White pine

-- Pack a bag: Grab your thermos, some cups, snacks and even a blanket or two.
+Grab your thermos or insulated water bottle full of tea, some cups, snacks and even a blanket or two.

-- Have a tea party!
-When your hike is almost done, stop to enjoy a special treat—an outdoor tea break!
+When your hike is almost done, stop to enjoy a special treat—an outdoor tea/cocoa break!
 To get extra cozy, wrap a blanket around each person—or snuggle up and wrap one blanket around all of you.
 Pour tea and nibble treats.
 Notice how the warm cup feels against your hands.
 If it is cold outside, notice the steam that rises from your cup.
-Take a moment to appreciate how the tea warms the body from the inside out and how good it tastes after a good outdoor walk.
+Take a moment to appreciate how the liquid warms the body from the inside out and how good it tastes after a good outdoor walk.